marensorber/startup/README.md

 **Application text content** - I have consistent fonts and layout of text.
 I may go back in and change the font, but it is currently serviceable.

 **Application images** - I am still waiting on my final icons (My roommate who is an art major is designing them for me) but I have put in temporary ones until she's finished.

+#### JavaScript Deliverable
+**Simon** - I deployed and inspected the Simon Javascript.

+**Active Quiz** - I added functionality for managing the quiz.
+When database connectivity is enabled, the quiz will be fully functional with loaded quiz information.

+**Login and Register** - username is stored and displayed on the User Page following the login.

+**User Page** - Correctly displays username.

+**Interaction Logic** - Quiz logic enabled for active quiz and results.